xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreProxy/README.md

 ## Pattern overview

-- The Proxy pattern provides a layer that may be used to add behavior to a class.
+- The Proxy pattern provides a layer that may be used to add behaviour to a class.

 - Common uses include controlling access to a class, adding logging, or to add caching.

-- It is used in situations where you want to add behavior to a class without changing the class itself.
+- It is used in situations where you want to add behaviour to a class without changing the class itself.

 ## Problem statement